 Even though you’re working throughout the day doesn’t mean you can’t have an active and healthy lifestyle.

 Never ever skip it.
 You know you can fit it in, plus a wholesome breakfast can provide you with the energy you need to get through the first half of the day, and it will help prevent you from consuming junk food.
-Check out some quick and easy yet nutritious and filling ideas from Byrdie here.
+Check out some quick and easy yet nutritious and filling ideas here.

 Cut out sugary snacks